 Tip #2 – Watch out for sheep poo.
 It’s like these sheep have never been taught to use a litter box or something.
 So primitive. :)

-Besides the stone circles, there are a few other things worth checking out in Avebury, too, all within walking distance.
+Tip #3 – Besides the stone circles, there are a few other things worth checking out here, too, all within walking distance.
 Silbury Hill, the tallest prehistoric man-made mound in Europe, and West Kennet Long Barrow, a Neolithic burial tomb, are worth a peek.
 As is the village of Avebury, which is tiny, but cute and offers a couple souvenir shops, a National Trust museum, and a pub.

 Final Thoughts – Obviously, if you made it through this whole post, you’ll know we enjoyed visiting Avebury loads more than Stonehenge.
 That’s not to say Stonehenge isn’t worth visiting, though.
-(It totally is, especially if you can join one of the private tours that provide access into the stone circle.)
 I just think it’s best visited with Avebury.
 Do the touristy thing, see the icon, but then go the extra mile and visit the one that’ll make you feel like you’ve just discovered one of history’s best-kept secrets.
 It’s worth it.

 Always ones to make the most out of every situation – in this instance, having access to a car – we combined our day trip to Stonehenge and Avebury with a visit to the charming English village of Lacock.
-(Read more about our Harry Potter-themed visit to Lacock.)
-We loved this little town so much, but it’s not the only one worth visiting in this area.
+(Read more about our Harry Potter-themed visit to Lacock here.)
+We loved this little town so much, but it’s not the only one worth visiting in the area.
 A few other good choices would be:

 Castle Combe – West of Avebury, a bit further out than Lacock, is the town of Castle Combe.
 Set in the Wiltshire Cotswolds, this town looks straight out of a Hollywood movie.
 I really regret not getting to see it with my own eyes while we lived in England.